Spatchcocking is my favorite way to cook barbecue chicken.

 I use a rub shaker to get an even coat of rub on the chicken.

 Feel free to experiment with the rub.
-Check out our list of easy barbecue rubs to make at home for some inspiration.
+Check out our list of smoked chicken rubs for some inspiration.

 Smoking chicken low and slow is the best way to guarantee unpleasant rubbery skin.